cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 This will install Cilium as a CNI plugin with the eBPF kube-proxy replacement to implement handling of Kubernetes services of type ClusterIP, NodePort, LoadBalancer and services with externalIPs.
-On top of that the eBPF kube-proxy replacement also supports hostPort for containers such that using portmap is not necessary anymore.
+As well, the eBPF kube-proxy replacement also supports hostPort for containers such that using portmap is not necessary anymore.

 Finally, as a last step, verify that Cilium has come up correctly on all nodes and